 Pocock, D., & Hudson, R. (1978).Images of the urban environment.
 London, UK: Macmillan.

 Relph, E. (1976).
 Place and placelessness.
 London, UK: Pion.

 Know of a new author or perspective on this topic?
-Help us help us develop this page further and benefit from free Premium access!
-Please get in touch for details.
+Help us help us develop this page further and in exchange benefit from free access to our premium content: get in touch for details.